-The MSC and ASC labels are effective tools to communicate sustainability to seafood consumers.
 Your company must sign a licence agreement if you wish to use any of the MSC's and/or ASC's trademarks on any materials that will be seen by end consumers or used by business customers for promotional purposes.

-The licence agreement may be signed while your company is applying for certification or after your first audit.
-This enables your company to acquire high-definition files of the MSC label and/ or ASC logo to use in packaging design.
+The licence agreement may be signed whilst your company is an applicant for certification.
+This enables your company to acquire high-definition files of the MSC ecolabel and/or ASC logo to use in packaging design.
 In addition to signing a licence agreement, your company will have to submit the packaging designs and a completed Product Approval Form for both the MSC and ASC containing information about the product you intend to sell with the MSC and/or ASC trademarks.
 If you are using the ASC logo for business-to-business trading, you will also need approval.
-You do not need approval if you use the MSC and/or ASC acronyms for internal traceability or identification training purposes.
+You do not need approval if you use the MSC and/or ASC acronyms for traceability, identification or internal training purposes.